 You may be thinking that this will have the knock-on effect of increasing costs: agents will take longer to train and expensive new IT investments will be needed.
 They won’t, if you provide your agents with the right tools.

 Much of the work an agent performs involves following processes, which may require the use of several IT systems.
 Simplifying this and providing guidance by using workflows allows all agents to perform to the same level as your best ones, even with vastly reduced training.

-In the Infinity Desktop, workflows prompt agents through calls and pull together in one simple User Interface everything an agent needs, such as customer information and data entry fields from multiple back-end systems.
+In the Infinity Workflow, workflows prompt agents through calls and pull together in one simple User Interface everything an agent needs, such as customer information and data entry fields from multiple back-end systems.

 The results are:

 - The customer’s query is resolved faster because the agent doesn’t need to remember processes or open and interact with multiple applications.